-The survey focused mainly on the year 2020, when some respondents indicated perceiving a difference between the spring and autumn semesters (Fig. 7h).
-The perceived differences are likely because different European countries imposed different infection control measures during the ongoing pandemic (ECDC, 2022; Alemanno, 2020), where instead of COVID-19 distance teaching, pre-COVID-19 teaching styles were again possible (campus teaching including laboratory work and fieldwork).
-After the finalization of the survey, additional hybrid formats appeared (e.g. students attending lectures in class and online).
+241 • Change from student focused to teacher focused surface learning between the spring and autumn semester (Figure 7h).
+The perceived differences are likely because different European countries imposed different infection control measures during the ongoing pandemic (ECDC, 2022; Alemanno, 2020) where instead of COVID-19 distance teaching again pre-COVID-19 teaching styles were possible (campus teaching including laboratory and fieldwork).
+After the finalization of the survey, additional hybrid formats appeared (e.g., students attending lectures in class and online).
 Such hybrid formats require other skills compared to on-campus or distance teaching only and require further research.

-The challenges and negative hydrology teaching experience during 2020 could have been due to the sudden change from classroom to online teaching.
+The challenges and negative hydrology teaching experience during 2020 could be due to the sudden change from classroom to online teaching.
 Due to the lack of experience in online education, different teachers shared knowledge and resources on social media and websites (Table 2).
-Respondents indicated that universities provided technical support and training for distance teaching (Fig. 5a), which probably focused on technical rather than lesson design in an online environment.
-Generally, when teaching a course it is recommended to follow an integrated course design (Fink, 2013) which was described for hydrology classroom teaching by Wagener et al. (2012) as the pre-COVID-19developed Modular Curriculum for Hydrologic Advancement (MOCHA) ABCD lesson design concept consisting of planning, delivering, and evaluating to improve for next time.
-As described by Ellis et al. (2009) and Berry (2019), teaching in the online environment needs to consider the online digital context in the lecture design, workload, and interactivity and engage students through personal and professional interaction.
-Despite this framework, some exposure to virtual education, and how to optimize the student e-learning experience (Berry, 2019; Ellis et al., 2009; Lehman, 2006), the change to online teaching was somewhat improvised and a new experience for most of the teaching staff and students.
-In addition, the teaching material, tailored to classroom teaching, needed to be rapidly adjusted for online distance teaching.
-When teaching a class for the first time, the preparation can range between 3 and 5 h for a 1 h class, while subsequent years require only 1 to 2 h (Wagener et al., 2007).
-Similarly, teaching during COVID-19 required extra time for planning, delivering, and wrapping up teaching activities (Fig. 6).
-The extra time was comparable to the teaching load when preparing a new course, but it is expected to decrease the longer the COVID-19 situation lasts.
+RRespondents espondents indicated universities provided technical support and training for distance teaching (Figure 5a), .- However, it is likely that due to the sudden change the support which probably focused on technical rather than lesson design in an online environment.
+Generally, when teaching a course it is recommended to follow an integrated course design (Fink, 2013) which was described for hydrology classroom teaching by Wagener et al. (2012) as the pre-COVID-19 developed Modular Curriculum for Hydrologic Advancement (MOCHA) ABCD lesson design concept consisting of planning, delivering, and evaluating to improving for next time.
+As described by Ellis et al. (2009) and Berry (2019), teaching in the online environment needs to consider the online digital context in the lecture design, workload, interactivity, and engage students through personal and professional interaction.
+Despite this framework, some exposure to virtual education and how to optimize the student e-learning experience